2lindell/advent/docs/source.txt

 		if the snake is on-stage, now the jewelry is elusive;
 		say [M45]"The little bird is now dead.
 Its body disappears.";
 		rule succeeds.
-To free the bird:
+This is the free the bird rule:
-	now the noun is in location;
+	now the bird is in location;
 	if the snake is in location:
 		now the snake is nowhere;
 		say [M30]"The little bird attacks the green snake, and in an astounding flurry drives the snake away.";
-	otherwise if the dragon is in location: now the noun is nowhere;
+	otherwise if the dragon is in location: now the bird is nowhere;
 		say [M154]"The little bird attacks the green dragon, and in an astounding flurry gets burnt to a cinder.
 The ashes blow away.";
 		if the snake is on-stage, now the jewelry is elusive;
 	otherwise: